 - nephrotic syndrome or kidney disease

-Low triglyceride level may be due to:
+A low triglyceride level may be due to:

-- low-fat diet
+- a low-fat diet

 - malabsorption syndrome